 Assigning social media management to a staff who will handle it in their spare time, will not bring you the results you desire.

 Social Media Challenges

 - You will assign someone knowledgeable in your field but lack social media expertise.
 It’s important to hire someone who has a solid understanding of social media management.
 Because it demands savviness and strategic long term thinking.

 - B2B oftentimes hire someone to do social media functions, instead of a person who will create a buzz.
 The social media manager task doesn’t end with updating your twitter feed twice a day.
 They should be looking for ways to create a social media movement.
 Shape your brand voice, and amplify your brand reach.

 - B2B often focuses on generating leads, but not creating brand awareness.
 Your first goal in social media as B2B is creating a brand personality for your company.
 Your engagement and presence come first, everything else is the byproduct.

 5. Leverage Your LinkedIn

 LinkedIn has a unique atmosphere, compared to Facebook or Twitter.
-You wouldn’t find your friend’s cat’s pictures there.
 LinkedIn established itself as a professional scene, to create professional connections.
-Which is why 97% of B2B marketers like using this platform
+This is why 97% of B2B marketers like using this platform